 In the case of New Caledonia, time has been conducive to peace, lessening tensions between the diverse local population.
 The independence referendum however opens old wounds and lays bare remaining inequalities and the difficulty of reconciling a colonial reality with economic pragmatism.

-The referendum is unlikely to put an end to the issue of the constitutional arrangements of New Caledonia and the position of the Kanak people.
+The referendum is unlikely to put an end to the constitutional arrangements of New Caledonia and the position of the Kanak people.
 Indeed, while France brings a degree of economic stability and higher standards of living than neighbouring independent islands such as Vanuatu or Fiji, strong inequalities persist between the Kanaks and the rest of New Caledonia’s population.
-The Kanak youth in particular faces insecurity, unemployment and suffers from high rates of alcohol and drug dependencies.
+The Kanak youth in particular faces insecurity, unemployment and counts high rates of alcohol and drug problems.

-For France, New Caledonia represents an important strategic presence in the Pacific Ocean and it is also home to one-quarter of global nickel deposits and the world’s second-largest exporter of the mineral.
+For France, New Caledonia represents an important strategic presence in the Pacific Ocean and it is also home to one-quarter of global nickel deposits and the world’s second-largest exporter.
 The independentists argue that such resources can make for a viable country and open itself to Asia.
-On the ‘loyalist’ side, campaigners against independence warn of New Caledonia becoming a de-facto colony of China under independence.
+On the ‘loyalist’ side, campaigners against independence warn of New Zealand becoming a de-facto colony of China under independence.